we4sel/we4sel.github.io/js8opsuggestions.md

 **Auto**:

+ -  There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed.
+ - Applies to several overlapping functions, such as:
- -  .
-There are a good many queries that can be sent to solicit response from a remote station without the direct intervention of the remote operator being needed. for instance, asking a station for their station info (if they set it in config), asking a station what other stations they copy, last time they heard a particular station, asking for a repeat of their last transmission (very handy), and so on.
+	 - Asking a station for their station info (if they set it in config) sking a station what other stations they copy, last time they heard a particular station, asking for a repeat of their last transmission (very handy), and so on.
 If you happen to have used FSQ, i think this is an adaptation and advancement of ideas from that mode

 -   Relay. transmissions can be relayed through intermediate stations in the case of no direct path between a pair of stations in qso, which is accomplished actively between the stations in qso but is part of the mesh functions for the intermediate stations. it’s a little tedious to use in practice, but it’s worth tinkering with and occasionally gets used. will be better when longer prop conditions return.